Follow Us!

 Many veterinarians have based their practices on the notion of building relationships and maintaining a connection to their clients.
 It may be difficult to convince someone to move to social distancing, but it doesn’t have to mean giving up on those wonderful relationships.

 You have the technology; use it to your advantage to maintain relationships with your client base.
-Two-way messaging and video chats can make the practice run more smoothly even as they facilitate remote connections.
+Two-way messaging can make the practice run more smoothly even as they facilitate remote connections.

 You can also create new appointment types to allow your clients some optionality.
 For example, if you have an annual check-up, you can offer either a curbside option or a face-to-face appointment option.